dkroll713/simplestocks/README.md

 - create a chart table to cache chart data when it's been called
 - tooltips for each bs/is component containing the indicator description
 - update the financials table to contain data from last 5 years
+- write a script to iterate through ticker table, pull all financials for each ticker, and upload them to the financials table